mattermost-community/focalboard/docs/index.md

 Once you've installed the Focalboard plugin, you can enable the plugin in the Mattermost System Console by going to **Plugins > Plugin Management**, and selecting the **Enable** option for the Focalboard plugin.

+## Learn what Focalboard plugin data is being collected

+See the [plugin data being collected documentation](plugin-data-being-collected.md) for details.

 ## Use the plugin

 See the [Focalboard plugin end user guide](focalboard-plugin-end-user-guide.md) for details on getting started with and using the plugin.

+## Manage plugin preferences

+See the [manage plugin preferences documentation](manage-plugin-preferences.md) for details.

 ## Contribute to the Focalboard plugin project